 what is x-pack?

-- an elastic stack extension - security, monitoring, alerting, reporting, graph, and machine learning - formerly shield / watcher / marvel - only parts can be had for free requires a paid license or trial otherwise let's install x-pack and mess around with it.
+- formerly an elastic stack extension, now included by default - security, monitoring, alerting, reporting, graph, and machine learning - formerly shield / watcher / marvel - only parts can be had for free requires a paid license or trial otherwise let's explore monitoring.